Limit theory for point processes in manifolds: Stochastic functionals on manifolds

-{\em Remarks}: (i) ({\em Comparison of (\ref{NNWLLN1}) with previous work}) The limit (\ref{NNWLLN1}) extends the law of large numbers limit theory for entropy estimators developed by Costa and Hero on manifolds \cite{CH}, who restrict to $\alpha \in (0,m)$ and to compact manifolds.
-They extend the consistency results of Leonenko et al. (Theorem 3.2 of \cite{LPS}), Theorem 2.1 of Wade \cite{Wa}, Theorems 2.1-2.3 of \cite{PY6}, and Theorem 2.4 of \cite{PY4}, all of which restrict to $\M = \R^m$.
-In \cite{PY6} it is shown that if $\M = \R^m$, then (\ref{NNWLLN1}) holds whenever $\alpha \in (0,m/q)$, $I_{1 - \alpha/m}(\tk) < \infty$ and $r_c (\tk) > q\alpha m/(m - q \alpha)$.
-For $\M = \R^m $ and $\tk \in \p_c(\M)$, under a Lipschitz assumption on $\kappa$ (along with an assumption on its gradient), Liiti\"{a}inen et al. \cite{LLC} develop a closed form expansion for the moments of $R^\alpha$, $\alpha >0$.
+\begin{remarks*} (i) [\emph{Comparison of \textup{(}\ref{NNWLLN1}\textup{).} with previous work}.]
+Limit (\ref{NNWLLN1}) extends the law of large numbers limit theory for entropy estimators developed by Costa and Hero on manifolds \cite{CHH}, who restrict to $\alpha\in(0,m)$ and to compact manifolds.
+They extend the consistency results of Leonenko et al. (Theorem~3.2 of~\cite{LPS}), Theorem~2.1 of Wade~\cite{Wa}, Theorems~2.1--2.3 of~\cite{PY6} and Theorem~2.4 of~\cite{PY4}, all of which restrict to $\M= \R^m$.
+In \cite{PY6} it is shown that if $\M= \R^m$, then~(\ref{NNWLLN1}) holds whenever $\alpha\in(0,m/q)$, $I_{1 - \alpha/m}(\tk) < \infty$ and $r_c (\tk) > q\alpha m/(m - q \alpha)$.
+For $\M= \R^m $ and $\tk$ supported by an $m$-dimensional submanifold-with-boundary of~$\M$, under a Lipschitz assumption on $\kappa$ (along with an assumption on its gradient), Liiti\"{a}inen et al. \cite{LLC} develop a closed form expansion for the moments of $R^\alpha$, $\alpha>0$.